 A panel of DHS subject matter experts will first review and rank the nominations.
 Their recommendations will be provided to individuals from outside the government who serve on the DHS Homeland Security Advisory Council.
 These homeland security experts will be invited to conduct a second review and, not as a council but as individuals, communicate their opinions to the DHS Assistant Secretary for Policy.
 The Assistant Secretary will consider the conclusions of both review efforts and will, in turn, make a recommendation to the Secretary of Homeland Security.
 The Secretary will make the final decision and the winners will be publicly announced in a press release.

 Does the award amount to an endorsement by DHS of the award honoree?

-The award is given because an individual or individuals has demonstrated innovative thinking in the area of resilience.
-That does not mean that an honoree (or the honoree's employer) is endorsed by DHS or the Secretary.
+The award is given because an honoree has excelled at meeting the selection criteria for the award.
+This does not mean that an honoree (or the honoree's employer) is otherwise endorsed by DHS or the Secretary.

 Are there any monetary rewards associated the award?

 There is no cash award associated with the Rick Rescorla National Award for Resilience.
 However, the honoree will receive a commemorative plaque and be invited to participate in a DHS-sponsored recognition event.